 A layer is like an overlay that allows you to separate different types of information.
 AutoCAD allows an unlimited number of layers.
 On new drawings, the default layer is 0.
 You'll get a detailed look at layers and the meaning of the Layer tools in Chapter 4.

 The Draw and Modify toolbars (Figure 1.4) offer commands that create new objects and edit existing ones.
 These are just two of many toolbars available to you.

-Here are the Draw and Modify toolbars as they appear when they are floating.
+Figure 1.4 The Draw and Modify toolbars as they appear when floating